socketry/falcon/guides/deployment/readme.md

 ## Falcon Virtual

-Falcon can replace Nginx as a virtual server for Ruby applications.
+Falcon virtual provides a virtual host proxy and HTTP-to-HTTPS redirection for multiple applications.
+It is designed to be a zero-configuration deployment option, allowing you to run multiple applications on the same server.

 ~~~ mermaid
 graph TD;